aescarias/pdfnaut/CONTRIBUTING.md

 Thank you for considering a contribution to pdfnaut.
 Your efforts help keep this project alive.

+In general, pdfnaut aims to implement the PDF 2.0 specification, specifically ISO 32000-2:2020.
+This specification can be [downloaded free of charge](https://pdfa.org/sponsored-standards/) from the PDF Association website.

 ## Reporting Issues

 When reporting an issue, please provide a *Minimal Reproducible Example (MRE)*.
 This should include the simplest way to reproduce the issue (exact steps, ideally) alongside the PDF document being parsed.